niccokunzmann/somarosa.co.uk/content/offerings/Revitalise Your Life Sanctuary.md

 featured: true
 weight: 1
 banner: sanctuary-banner.png
 description: A 3 month program to Revitalise Your Life.
 Rewire Your Nervous System.
 Renew Your Zest for Life.
-Focused on Embodiment, Nervous System, Pleasure Rewiring.
+Focused on Embodiment, Nervous System, Discovering your Authentic Embodied Pleasure.
 Tailored to where you're at in your journey, to meet you needs.
 ---

 ## Revitalise Your Life